I Guess I Became the Mother of the Great Demon King's 10 Children: Characters

 The current Demon Lord, succeeding his captured mother and missing father; his father was human, also from Akari's world.
 Due to being forced to mature as a leader early, Gran grew up with diminished empathy.
 Having Akari teach him about parenting helps Gran soften and focus more on giving his children a happy life.

 The Children

 The Children of prophecy are each born with a great skill that can cause destruction.
 However, it is an exaggeration; their given skills are more about helping others and only a danger if someone corrupts the children.
 With the exception of the triplets, none of the children were conceived naturally, while the rest were created magically; they are all born of eggs that pop out of Akari via the magic way.
-Three of them were accidents due to the magic bway.
+Three of them were accidents due to the magical accidents.
 Akari names them all after French numbers.